Frank Stippler

 Frank Stippler (born 9 April 1975) is a German racing driver.
 He has competed in such series as Deutsche Tourenwagen Masters, Rolex Sports Car Series and the Swedish Touring Car Championship.
 He won both the Porsche Supercup and Porsche Carrera Cup Germany series in 2003.
 He is also very successful in historic racing.

 Stippler started racing at the age of 18 in an Alfa Romeo Alfetta.
 He is a race and development driver for Audi Sport since the early days of his career.

-Frank Stippler is a long time driver in the Nürburgring Endurance Series with 15 overall victories, most recently in October 2023.
+Stippler is a long time driver in the Nürburgring Endurance Series with 15 overall victories, most recently in October 2023.
 Additionally, he has taken three wins at the Nürburgring 24 Hours, winning in 2012, 2019, and 2024.